 United Federation of Teachers - In a statement on the union website, UFT President Michael Mulgrew called WFP state director Bill Lipton “misguided and delusional” for thinking the party still represents the interests of labor.
 He added UFT left the party “years ago.”

 Hotel Trades Council - Like 1199SEIU, Hotel Trades Council was unhappy with the Working Families Party’s near-nomination of Teachout over Cuomo in 2014.
 It cut ties with the party soon after the election.

-Transit Workers United - TWU has not paid dues to the Working Families party for “the past few years,” with president and Cuomo supporter John Samuelsen saying the creation of a new party for labor would be “a good idea.”
+Transport Workers Union - TWU has not paid dues to the Working Families party for “the past few years,” with president and Cuomo supporter John Samuelsen saying the creation of a new party for labor would be “a good idea.”